floticerus/local-json/README.md

 local-json
 ==========

-node.js module for reading json files. supports async and sync modes, along with dynamically updating json files without restarting the server.
+node.js module for reading json files. supports async and sync modes, along with dynamically updating and caching json files without restarting the server.

 - [deep-extend](//github.com/unclechu/node-deep-extend) is used to merge json after it is processed.
 - [nbqueue](//github.com/kvonflotow/nbqueue) is used to prevent too many files from being opened at once.